dmlc/dgl/examples/pytorch/NGCF/README.md

 The graph dataset used in this example
 ---------------------------------------
 Gowalla: This is the check-in dataset obtained from Gowalla, where users share their locations by checking-in.
 To ensure the quality of the dataset, we use the 10-core setting, i.e., retaining users and items with at least ten interactions.
+The dataset used can be found [here](https://github.com/xiangwang1223/neural_graph_collaborative_filtering/tree/master/Data).

 Statistics:
 - Users: 29858